- To help children understand the wider world that exists outside of their community

 - If Parliament is booked: Full guided tour of the Houses of Parliament followed by a workshop led by Parliament staff.

-Post Visit to the school
+Post-visit to school

 Discussing memories of the visit, viewing photographs of the day and reflecting upon what children have learned and how that knowledge can impact on their life and future choices.